The Gallbladder and Gallstones: Facts, Functions, and Problems

 Components of the apple juice are supposed to soften the stones and the olive oil is supposed to force the gallbladder to contract and push the softened gallstones into the intestine.

-Ingesting a gallbladder flush recipe often causes the appearance of solid lumps in the feces, often in large numbers - even in people with no symptoms of gallstones.
+Ingesting a gallbladder flush recipe often causes the appearance of solid lumps in the feces, often in large numbers, even in people with no symptoms of gallstones.
 Scientists have analyzed the lumps released from some people who have undergone a flush, however, and have found that they aren’t gallstones but are derived from olive oil.
-In general, medical doctors consider gallbladder flushes to be ineffective in removing gallstones.
+In general, medical doctors consider gallbladder flushes to be ineffective for removing gallstones.

 Scientists still have a lot to learn about the factors that cause and prevent gallstone formation.
-Hopefully in the near future they will understand gallstones better and will have improved treatment methods that don't require removal of the gallbladder.
-Modern surgical techniques for removing the gallbladder are efficient, and we can live well without this organ—but it would be nice if gallstones could be removed without surgery, and if the gallbladder could be left in the body.
+Hopefully in the near future they will understand the stones and their production better and will have improved treatment methods that don't require removal of the gallbladder.
+Modern surgical techniques for removing the gallbladder are efficient and we can live well without the organ.
+It would be nice if stones could be removed without surgery and if the gallbladder could be left in the body, though.

 © 2010 Linda Crampton